 Having a background in gymnastics as a kid, Richard could appreciate the ballet and especially the athleticism involved.
 So, the arts became a natural focus for supporting both in attendance and financially.
 And the Kansas City Ballet quickly captured their attention.

-“We have always had a long-standing commitment to generosity,” Richard says.
+“We have always had a long-standing commitment to generosity,” Richard reflects.
 “We came from not-wealthy backgrounds and inherited nothing.
 As most people know being academics is not really a way to build wealth, but we were more successful than average.
 We felt it was appropriate to give back and we essentially have long had the policy of donating 10% of our take home pay.”

 “In our case we’re currently giving most of our charitable donations from the IRA,” Richard admits.
 “Once we were required to take a distribution, it made sense for us to donate directly from our IRA.”